krivit/tratihubis/README.txt

  - Include Trac CC list in ticket comment (stripping email domain from the CC list).
  - Change print statements to log messages.
+ - Add option `ticketToStartAt` in config file, to allow resuming import.
+ - Cache Github objects, and optionally use `update()` if `--updateObjects` is supplied.
+API calls take 5 seconds+ each, and this eliminates many calls.

 -----
 Usage: